Dental Services Nederland, TX

 How often should seniors have their teeth cleaned?

 Seniors should have their teeth cleaned every six months.
 Regular dental cleanings help prevent gum disease, tooth decay, and other oral health issues that become more common with age.
 We may recommend more frequent cleanings if a senior has dental concerns like gum disease or dry mouth.
-Regular exams also allow the dentist to monitor oral health and address issues early.
+Regular exams allow the dentist to monitor oral health and address issues early.

 How long does a smile makeover take?